Column: Faint signs of progress at the home of the Masters - NewsBreak

 But, for now at least, we'll have to be content with the faint signs of progress that will be on display this weekend at the Masters.

 Varner will be playing in the one of the final groups Saturday.
 Champ was assured of making the cut.
-And Woods, in his first competitive tournament since a devastating car wreck 14 months ago, advanced to the weekend after an electrifying opening round.
+And Woods, in his first competitive tournament since a devastating car wreck 14 months ago, was in position to get through after an electrifying opening round.

 As he prepared to putt on No. 18, Varner even allowed himself to think about what might happen Sunday evening.